BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/SonarQube-interface-to-Endevor/README.md

 #  SonarQube Interface to Endevor

+Hello Chandru.   going to enter more text when time allows.

 Items in this folder demonstrate an example method for interfacing SonarQube with Endevor.
 They support the automated execution of a SonarQube analysis during the CAST of an Endevor Package.
 If the SonarQube analysis returns a "failure", then the Endevor CAST action is made to fail.

 These samples are provided as is and are not officially supported (see [license](https://github.com/BroadcomMFD/broadcom-product-scripts/blob/main/LICENSE